ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/getting-started/index.md

 | If everything goes well, `npm run serve` has started the web server.
 You can open the
 | default app at <a href="http://localhost:8080" target="_blank">localhost:8080</a>.
 |
-| As a next step, let's add the ag-Grid NPM packages. run the following command in
+| As a next step, let's add the AG Grid NPM packages. run the following command in
 | `my-project` (you may need a new instance of the terminal):
 |
 | ```bash